Universal abundance fluctuations across microbial communities, tropical forests, and urban populations: Results

 The ENR estimates for the majority of the data were consistent (Fig.~\ref{fig:parameter_consistency}).
 A minority of the microbes (28/85) were rejected as being inconsistent.
 This could partly be due to temporal correlations in the data used to fit the abundance distribution, which we neglected.
 These correlations exist over timescales of $\tau_i$ and only vanish when $\Delta t \gg \tau_i$.
 For cities and forests, we used cross-sectional data, which does not suffer from this drawback.
-All employment data, including the apparently large outliers in Fig.~\ref{fig:parameter_consistency}, were termed consistent.
+All employment data, including the apparently large outliers in Fig.~\ref{fig:parameter_consistency}, were consistent.
 The consistency of these large outliers was because although the abundance distribution of some sectors were well fit by large ENR values, substantially smaller ENR values also provided a reasonable fit and could not be rejected using the few hundred observations.
-Overall, the majority of the observed species/sectors in the three systems followed the expected relationship between the distribution of abundances and the distribution of fluctuations predicted by the model.
+Overall, the majority of the observed species/sectors in the three systems followed the expected relationship between the predicted distributions for abundances and fluctuations.